FrankGuldstrand/micmac_workflows/README.md

-# Physics of Volcanic Processes MicMac Workflows
+# Physics of Volcanic Processes Workflows

-Various workflows used in the PVP Lab.
+Various workflows used in the preparation, running and analyzing the experiments of the PVP Lab.
 Primarily managed by Frank Guldstrand & Håvard S Bertelsen.

-More to come